ryoe/ryoe.github.io/source/_posts/2016-06-01-fun-with-time-zones-in-rails.markdown

 ## Resources

-There is much more to time zones in Ruby and Rails than I covered here.
+There is much more to time zones in Ruby and Rails than covered here.
 These blog posts were super helpful in understanding how to deal with time zones in Rails.

 Elle Meredith's excellent two-part series: [It's About Time (Zones)](https://robots.thoughtbot.com/its-about-time-zones) and [A Case Study in Multiple Time Zones](https://robots.thoughtbot.com/a-case-study-in-multiple-time-zones).